DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 When using the PBKDF2 policy, you must specify all of those inputs explicitly.
 There are no defaults.
 Some additional information:

-- the policy decodes the salt value via UTF-8 by default.
-Specify `decode-salt` as one of {`base16`, `base64` or `base64url`} to tell the policy to decode the salt differently.
+- The policy decodes the salt value via UTF-8 by default.
+Specify `decode-salt` as one of {`base16`, `base64` or `base64url`} to tell the policy to decode the salt string differently.
 - The output key length must be no more than 4096 bytes.
 - The maximum number of iterations is 2560000.
-Using a large value for iteration count will result in significant computation time, at runtime.
+Using a large value for the iteration count will result in significant computation time at runtime.
 - This policy supports `HMAC-SHA1` and `HMAC-SHA256` as the PRF.